 Metrics from vehicle detail pages show that customers are considering a purchase.
 Even if they aren't interested in that particular vehicle, online visitors who view detail pages are likely looking at potential vehicles and hoping to make a purchase.
 Traffic to these pages is indicative that the right consumers — shoppers with an interest in buying — are reaching your website.

-This is a clear indication that your automotive advertising strategy is effectively reaching your target consumers.
+This is a clear indication that your automotive marketing strategy is effectively reaching your target consumers.

 Time Spent on Website